ShahzadUmarBaig/ShahzadUmarBaig/README.md

 <!-- Some Acomplishments Section-->
 <h2 align="left">Some Acomplishments<img src="https://media.giphy.com/media/4KgqTAyBHBvNmjeuGE/giphy.gif" height="30px" width="30px"></h2>

-- 🥇 Certified Flutter Developer from London App Brewery
+- 🚀 Achieved the title of "Certified Flutter Developer" from London App Brewery
-- 🥈 Ex Core Team Member @ Developer Students Club SMIU by Google
+- 💪 Ex-Core Team Member of the Developer Students Club SMIU by Google
-- 🥉 Ex Beta Microsoft Learn Student Ambassador
+- 🎓 Trained and mentored students as an ex-Beta Microsoft Learn Student Ambassador
-- 🏅 Conducted boot camps on flutter for different communities
+- 🔥 Conducted successful boot camps on Flutter for various communities, spreading the knowledge and love for the technology!

 <!-- Tools and Technology Section -->
 <h2 align="center">Tools and Technologies 🛠</h2>